Certified Patient Care Technician Job Description

 Maintaining a professional, attentive, and understanding demeanor is important (squeamishness won’t serve you well in this role).
 You’ll also need to work smoothly with other medical staff and be serious about maintaining a clean environment.
 Work hours vary from job to job, and the dress code will most likely call for scrubs.

-The salary for this role varies based on facility, location, and experience, but the national average annual income is $34,739.* Employment generally includes health benefits and paid time off.
+The salary for this role varies based on facility, location, and experience, but the national average annual income is $35,223.* Employment can often include health benefits and paid time off.

-As an increasingly large percentage of the population ages, patient care technician jobs are multiplying.
-2.6 million jobs in healthcare, as a whole, are expected in the next few years, making it a perfect time to start a new, in-demand career.
+As an increasingly large percentage of the population ages, there’s plenty of potential for an increase in the demand for skilled patient care techs.
+About 2 million jobs in healthcare*, as a whole, are expected in the next few years, which means that now could be a great time to take the next steps toward a new healthcare career.

 Ready to Get Started?